One of the best places to sit and focus your mind is at a meditation altar.

 Note that this altar table is only one foot tall so it is design to meditate at when kneeling.

-This Buddhist altar (Butsudan) is beautifully crafted and featured a lovely, deep and wide drawer that you can put your meditation objects in.
+This Buddhist altar (Butsudan) is beautifully crafted and featured a lovely, deep and wide drawer that you can put your spiritual objects in.

 The butsudan is solidly built and well worth the slightly high price because it will last.
 The draws click shut so they wont swing open.
 And there is even a beam that you can put a light on.

-Buddha statue: If you are Buddhist, or you simply like Buddha statues (and very many people do), you might like to get a small Buddha figurine for your meditation altar.
-Click the link for a guide.
+Buddha statue: If you are Buddhist, or you simply like Buddha statues (and very many people do), you might like to get a small Buddha figurine for your altar.

 Desktop Zen garden: Desktop zen gardens are the small versions of Japanese rock gardens.
-Creating and maintaining these gardens is a wonderfully relaxing task, the sort of task that’s perfect to do at a meditation altar.
+Creating and maintaining these gardens is a wonderfully relaxing task, the sort of task that’s perfect to do at your table.

-Other spiritual statues: Depending on your religious or spiritual beliefs, you might like to get a small statue of your deity for your meditation shrine.
+Statues of Hindu gods: Depending on your religious or spiritual beliefs, you might like to get a small statue of your deity for your shrine.

 Meditation cushion to sit on to meditate